launchdarkly/LaunchDarkly-Docs/src/content/topics/home/managing-flags/flag-archive-delete.md

 [/block]
 The flag is archived and removed from the flag dashboard.
 You can find it in the archived flag list.
 To learn more, read [Viewing and restoring archived flags](#viewing-and-restoring-archived-flags).
 <Callout intent="info">
-  <Callout.Title>Archived flags serve their coded values if requested</Callout.Title>
+  <CalloutTitle>Archived flags serve their coded values if requested</CalloutTitle>
-   <Callout.Description>If users request a flag after you archive it, the flag value that returns is the value you defined in code.</Callout.Description>
+   <CalloutDescription>If users request a flag after you archive it, the flag value that returns is the value you defined in code.</CalloutDescription>
 </Callout>
 Archived flags are indicated with a grey and white striped background.
 [block:image]